UnbendableStraw/homepwn-simple/README.md

 # Simple HomePod USB / UART Adapter
 This is a forked / modified repo of el1ng's and tihmstar's homepod adapters.
-I've only made minor tweaks to the adapters, and refocuses the README
+I've only made minor tweaks to the adapters, and refocused the README

 ## You Will Need
 * 4x M2x6 screws; to screw the adapter plate to the bottom of the homepod.
 You can tape it down if it is secure.
 The point is a SECURE connection.
 The screws that hold the circular plastic frame on top of the logic board work perfectly if you have any spares.